aurzenligl/prophy/docs/index.rst

 prophy: fast serialization protocol
 ===================================

-``prophy`` is a statically typed, binary, unpacked serialization protocol.
+Prophy is a statically typed, binary, unpacked serialization protocol.

 It has a language, compiler and runtime libraries and is similar to: